+Airlock

-- Airlock - 6.)
-Adjust water chemistry according to the instructions provided in the "Spa Water Maintenance Section" (page 20). - 7.)
-Your spa water will heat approximately 4° 7° per hour, for all 240V spas.
+- 8. Adjust water chemistry according to the instructions provided in the "Spa Water Maintenance Section". - 9.
+Your spa water will heat approximately 4 -7 degrees per hour.
 This varies depending on the size of the spa.
-Step into the soothing waters of your new spa!
+Step into the soothing waters of your Master Spa!